 It takes a lot of courage to acknowledge that something you profess to want isn’t actually that important.

-- I want a KGC10 Skyline, but I’d prefer to build a modest freedom fund instead.
+- I want a KGC10 Skyline, but I’d prefer to invest in websites and my freedom fund instead.

 - I want to fly business class, but I can fly 3 times as much on the same amount of money flying economy – this is more important to me right now.

 - I want to build a cafe racer, but I don’t have the space, so I’d prefer to wait until I have the space to do it properly, without frustration.